actions/setup-dotnet/README.md

 - name: Publish the package to Azure Artifacts
   run: dotnet nuget push <my project>/bin/Release/*.nupkg

-# Authticates packages to push to NuGet Org
+# Authenticates packages to push to nuget.org.
+# It's only the way to push a package to nuget.org feed for macOS/Linus machines due to API key config store limitations.
 - uses: actions/setup-dotnet@v1
   with:
     dotnet-version: 3.1.x